sn8ke01/Cybernomicon/Books/RealWorldBugHunting/Readme.md

 For example a *Search* function/feature doesn't properly sanitize and the pirate can get the site to render something like this `<h4> This is a test</h4>` would actually get rendered onto the page.
 See the possibilities?
 Do you see?
 Do you see?

-## Carrage Return & Line Feed Injection
+## Carriage Return & Line Feed Injection

 CR & LF characters have special meaning and need to be properly sanitized.
 [Imagine how many dirty pirates would be stopped if we just properly sanitized?]
 If a server does not deal with them properly they can be injected and a pirate can manipulate how the server handles the HTTP messages.